 Frequently Asked Questions

-You are eligible to apply if you are scheduled to take a capstone course.
-The MUCP is a substitute course that you can take in place of your departmental capstone or independent thesis course.
+You are eligible to apply if you are in your final year of your undergraduate degree.
+The MUCP and IMUCP is a substitute course that you can take in place of your departmental capstone or independent thesis course.

-The School of Cities puts out a call for a Statement of Need early in the year, inviting organizations and municipalities to apply.
+The School of Cities puts out a call for a Statement of Need early in the year, inviting organizations and municipalities to apply with a real urban problem they face, and one they feel a multidisciplinary team of final year students could work on throughout the school year.

-The client is expected to provide support for 1-2 hours per week from September to March.
-This support includes timely access to any data that your team requires.
-The specific details and scope of the project are discussed in an initial meeting in September between the team members, faculty supervisor, and appropriate subject matter experts.
-Your team is also welcome to seek advice independently from faculty members known to you as experts.
+The community partner is expected to provide support to their team for 1-2 hours per week from September to March.
+This support includes timely access to any data that the team requires.
+The specific details and scope of the project are discussed in an initial meeting between the team members, team TAs, and the Academic Director.

-Each student will work 10 hours per week for about 26 weeks.
-This includes attendance at six workshops hosted by the course supervisor.
+Each student is expected to work approximately 10 hours per week for about 26 weeks.
+This includes attendance at eight or nine workshops hosted throughout the year by the Academic Director, and a presentation of their work at the annual student showcase.

-- Project requirements: defines the background of the problem, frames the problem, and outlines the scope.
-The project requirement should clearly state what the students expect from the Community Parter, and the Community Partner’s expectations for the students.
+- Project requirements: Defines the background of the problem, frames the problem, and outlines the scope.
+The project requirement should clearly state what the students expect from the community partner, and the community partner’s expectations of the students.

 - Review and critique: The team will present and defend their problem-solving proposal.
-This is an opportunity to receive feedback and critique from the community partners and supervisor(s), as well as additional direction.
+This is an opportunity to receive feedback and critique from the community partners, the TAs, and the Academic Director.

 No. You are invited to rank your interests as part of the application process, but the selection committee assigns the team, based on your rankings and the needs of the clients.